Can Private Investigators Hack Phones or Social Media?

 Can a Private Investigator Hack a Phone or Account?

-Please do not contact us requesting any type of phone or social media hacking service — we do not offer or support anything illegal.
+Please do not contact us requesting hacking services.
+We do not offer or support anything illegal.

 Scam alert displayed on a laptop screen